bmhguggari/CalculatorApplication/ReadMe.txt

-Simple Calculator application use Spring Context and beans This application built as a standalone application
+Simple Calculator application uses Spring Context and beans This application is built as a standalone application using annotation based bean configuration